-If it’s the real glossy Finger Wave you are after, not the Marcel wave, you are going to work without any hot styling tools, but only with your fingers and a comb.
+If you want to create real glossy finger waves, not the Marcel waves, you are going to work without any hot styling tools, but only with your fingers and a comb.
 So, you are going to need a small tooth comb and a strong sculpting gel, like Pantene or Redken Hardwear 16 super-strong sculpting gel.

 There are also dry waves that resemble finger waves.
 These are done with a straightener.
-See the gallery below.
+See the figer wave styles gallery below.

 How to Do Finger Waves

 The 20’s and 30’s finger waves were styled with the help of a fine-toothed comb and hairdresser’s fingers who pressed and molded gelled hair into the curvy S-shaped sleek waves.
 Today this technique is also used, preferably on shorter or thinner hair, along with other methods applied for longer lengths and thicker manes.